Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 But now, every star, like, he's got to get out of there.

-I know, but think about Dirk Nowitzki in 2011 is the best example of this, where we could have done this whole cycle with him for four years after they lose that Warriors and he stays and he ends up winning there and that's like the best title anyone won in the last 15 years.
+I know, but think about Dirk Nowitzki in 2011 as the best example of this, where they could have done this whole cycle with him for four years after they lose that Warriors, and he stays and he ends up winning there.

-That's like two titles.
+That's like two two titles.
+Yeah.

 But there's this new thing.

-There's this new thing now, Bill, when they see a great player, especially if he's in a small market, they're like, he's got to get out of there.
+There's this new thing now, Bill, when they see a great player, especially if he's in a small market.
+They're like, he's got to get out of there.

 He needs to move.

 I'm like, damn, where were y'all when I was in Philly?
+Right.
+When I was going out there with Shelton Jones, no disrespect.

-When I was going out there with my new bull and Shelton Jones, I remember y'all saying, hey, we got to get Charles some help in Philly.
+When I was going out there, Manu Bowl and Shelton Jones, I remember y'all saying, hey, we got to get Charles some help in Philly.
+Some of it's the people around the players, too.

+It's the handlers.
 They'll have a trainer now, and they're just kind of constantly, you should be bigger.

 You should be a bigger star in a bigger market.
+You got to get more money.

 You're better than this guy.
+You're better than your teammate.

 And then you start planting the seeds and you go.
+You mentioned the ESPN thing.

 I talked on a pod a couple months ago, and I feel like I have a pretty unique perspective because I did the NBA show there and I saw how they do shows and how they prioritize the pregame, the halftime, the commercial breaks, giving people time to speak.